microsoft/mu_basecore/.pytool/Plugin/ImageValidation/ReadMe.md

-If your platform deems a particular binary does not, and cannot meet the requirements set by the Image Validation plugin, or the platform's custom config, it can be ignored by adding a `IGNORE_LIST = [...]` section to the josn file provided via PE_VALIDATION_PATH.
+If your platform deems a particular binary does not, and cannot meet the requirements set by the Image Validation plugin, or the platform's custom config, it can be ignored by adding a `IGNORE_LIST = [...]` section to the configuration file provided via PE_VALIDATION_PATH.

 ## Common Errors